Research on Programs

 Our program review process operates like a funnel: We conduct short, shallow reviews of a large number of programs, then prioritize more intensive reviews only for programs that seem more promising.
 We assess how promising a program seems based on strength of evidence, cost-effectiveness, and room for more funding.
 We provide the most in-depth reviews of the most promising programs.
-We designate organizations that effectively implement these programs as top charities and recommend grants to support their work.
-We also recommend GiveWell Incubation Grants, primarily to support additional research and/or scale-up of promising programs in order to produce future top charities.
+We designate organizations that effectively implement these programs and meet our criteria as top charities and recommend grants to support their work.
+We also recommend other grants to support additional research and/or fund high-impact programs.

 Table of Contents

 - Prioritized list of programs